mfey/units2/README.md

 ## Tutorial / Sample Code / Documentation

 There's a **tutorial** to help get started with the library, and some example code in `spice.clj`.
 There's also a summary of the API (more of a cheatsheet really).
-Some effort was put into writing readable, well-commented code, so please read the Marginalia (html) output in `docs/`!
-But if you're impatient, here's the executive summary:
+Some effort was put into writing readable, well-commented code, but if you're impatient, here's the executive summary:

 ```clojure
 ;; core utilities, a collection of units (for astronomy) and math ops